A spacious farm cottage ideally located for East Lothian’s superb beaches and celebrated golf courses.

 - Departure time: 10am

-"The full-height patio doors and windows in the sunroom allow the light to flow through the cottage."Olivia, Crabtree & Crabtree
+"Nearby beaches for dog walks, the beautiful countryside and the full-height patio doors and windows in the sunroom which allow the light to flow through the cottage."Olivia, Crabtree & Crabtree